 Commentary by Sanford D. Horn

 Sanford D. Horn is a writer and educator living in Westfield, IN.
-He was a one-time candidate for the Alexandria School Board.
+He is a longtime fan of the New York Giants and New York Jets.

 Commentary by Sanford D. Horn